yxzhanggg/notes/docs/physics/motion.md

 # Motion

-Inertia: how much effort(force) required to change the state(velocity) of a mass.
+Inertia: how much effort(force) required to change the state(mass, velocity) of a thing.

 time: distance <-> velocity <-> accelaration